 Bell's divestiture of ten radio stations in medium to large size cities across the country at the end of 2013 and into 2014 helped offset the effects of consolidation.
-The effect of this sell-off has also be to strengthen some of the mid-size radio station ownership groups that acquired them: Newcap, Pattison and (see the "Radio" sheet in the CMCRP Workbook).
+The effect of this sell-off has also be to strengthen some of the mid-size radio station ownership groups that acquired them: Newcap, Pattison and <a href="Corus (Shaw) (see the "Radio" sheet in the CMCRP Workbook).